 Address: North Rim, AZ 86052

 The Black Bridge is one of the best things to see in the Grand Canyon and is definitely worth a visit during your trip.
-Located on the North Rim of the park, this iconic bridge crosses over Bright Angel Creek, which runs through several different plateaus before eventually draining into the Colorado River below.
+Located on the park’s North Rim, this iconic bridge crosses over Bright Angel Creek, which runs through several different plateaus before eventually draining into the Colorado River below.

-The Black Bridge was built in 1928 as part of a trail that connected the North and South rims of the park.
-Along the way, you’ll pass through some stunning desert scenery, including several beautiful waterfalls and pools that are perfect for a relaxing afternoon picnic.
+The Black Bridge was built in 1928 as part of a trail connecting the park’s North and South rims.
+Along the way, you’ll pass through some stunning desert scenery, including several beautiful waterfalls and pools perfect for a relaxing afternoon picnic.

-The bridge itself is also quite impressive – it’s over 400 feet long and hangs roughly 65 feet above the Colorado River below.
-If you’re brave enough to venture out onto the bridge, you’ll be treated to some truly stunning views of the surrounding landscape.
-The bridge is used by both hikers and mules crossing the Colorado River en route to Phantom Ranch.
+The bridge is also quite impressive – it’s over 400 feet long and hangs roughly 65 feet above the Colorado River.
+If you’re brave enough to venture onto the bridge, you’ll be treated to truly stunning views of the surrounding landscape.
+The bridge is used by hikers and mules crossing the Colorado River en route to Phantom Ranch.

 See Related: Best Mancation Destinations Around the World